lardratboy/BeyondColumns3/README.md

 An early prototype for a 3D version of Beyond Columns -

-Controls are the numeric keypad (arrow keys), left, right, up, down, space and 5 to reorder.
+Controls are the numeric keypad (arrow keys), left, right, up, down, space to drop and 5 to reorder.

 Also w for wire frame, s for silly mode, f for fast mode